 2009 (H1N1) “swine” flu novel coronavirus.
 Like COVID-19, it was a “novel” virus.
 There was no immunity at the start of the outbreak.
 There were antivirals to facilitate recovery.
 It claimed over 12,000 lives in the United States.
 By the end of 2009, a vaccine which, combined with higher levels of immunity, provided protection in future flu seasons.
 The federal government learned a lot about how to prepare for another epidemic and set up manuals on how to handle a new pandemic.

 2012 MERS-CoV (Middle East Respiratory Syndrome) novel coronavirus.
 MERS killed 34% of people with the illness between 2012 and 2019 (2,494 cases and 858 deaths worldwide).
-It is not respiratory and requires close contact, such as caring for or living with an infected person.
 CDC is monitoring for future outbreaks.
 No vaccine.

 2014-2016 EVD (Ebola Virus Disease) is extremely deadly, killing up to 50 percent of those who got sick.
 But because it predominantly spread through bodily fluids like sweat and blood during the last stages of the disease, it wasn’t as contagious as COVID-19.
 The symptoms were so severe, health officials were able to quickly identify those who’d been in contact with people who had it and isolate them.
 There is a vaccine.